 Again depending on your RAM capacity, it has to be disabled or enabled.
 The recommended setting is to enable it if you have 16 GBs or more of RAM.

 This setting is Gem for those who have high-end rigs.
 Enabling this makes the game look pretty amazing.
-The only bad part about it is that it completely drains out your system and only high-end CPUs can sustain that demand.
+The only bad part about it is that it completely drains out your system.
+Only high-end CPUs can sustain that demand.
 So, it is better to disable it for a competitive scenario.

 This setting is recommended to be disabled.
-The purpose of enabling it is to fill in more light and hence add a certain depth to the shadows in the game.
+The purpose of enabling it is to fill in more light.
+Hence add a certain depth to the shadows in the game.
 Disabling this can help you get a sizable frame rate bonus at virtually no loss in graphics quality.

 Disabling this earns you a couple of frame rates per second (FPS).
 On the other hand, enabling it will not give you an advantage.
-Hence, it is recommended to keep it disabled.
+Hence, we recommend you to keep it disabled.

 This looks good in a portrait picture for a competitive game; this setting is a bad idea.
-If you turn this on, it will blur the distant objects, which is good for focusing on nearby objects but, this can be dangerous as you will not get a clear purview of the distant enemies and they can have an advantage due to this.
-So, it is recommended to keep it disabled.
+If you turn this on, it will blur the distant objects, which is good for focusing on nearby object.
+But, this can be dangerous as you will not get a clear purview of the distant enemies.
+Also, they can have an advantage due to this.
+So, we recommend you to keep it disabled.

 Keep this at a value of 1.00.
 This will have no impact on the visuals of the game if you are playing with Anti-Aliasing turned off or at SMAA 1X.

-Visual drama is fine if you are playing a story-based game, but in a competition making things blurry is absolute foolishness.
+Visual drama is fine if you are playing a story-based game.
+However in a competition making things blurry is absolute foolishness.
 We recommend you disable this setting.
 This will just add noise to your screen and make things messy that is it.

-As mentioned above, any type of motion blur just makes the visuals more dramatic but this visual drama can cost you dearly.
+As mentioned above, any type of motion blur just makes the visuals more dramatic.
+However this visual drama can cost you dearly.
 Thus we recommend you keep this setting disabled.

-This is a feature that will just add more cinematic experience to your game and we do not need anything like that for competitive.
-So it is recommended to set the value of this setting at 0.00 units as increasing these values can make things look grainier and unclear, which has no use in-game.
+This is a feature that will just add more cinematic experience to your game.
+So it is recommended to set the value of this setting at 0.00 units.
+This is because as increasing these values can make things look grainier and unclear, which has no use in-game.

 Since the game is available for gaming consoles too, it is necessary to understand the best settings for warzone on PS4, PS5, Xbox, and other consoles.
-As console gaming is a bit different we will also tell you about the best controller settings for Warzone.
+As console gaming is a bit different we will also tell you about the best controller settings for Warzone gaming.

-Since, as many as, 150 players drop out at once to win, it is needed that you have the best settings and manoeuvrability to win the game.
+Since, as many as, 150 players drop out at once to win, you need the best settings and manoeuvrability to win the game.
 This can happen only if you know each small detail of the game nicely, especially the settings.
 Not only the visual settings are important but, if you have the right audio setting, that one footstep noise can win the game for you.
-We will tell you in detail how you should organize your Warzone setting for the best performance on gaming consoles using controllers.
+We will tell you in detail how you should organize your warzone pro settings for the best performance on gaming consoles using controllers.